exodrifter/website/content/about.md

 ![](blog/avatar.png)

-I'm **exodrifter** (she/her), a Cambodian American indie game developer, vtuber, functional programmer, and musician based in Austin, Texas.
+I'm **exodrifter** (she/her), a Cambodian American indie game developer, vtuber, functional programmer, and musician currently based in the San Francisco Bay Area.
 I love yuri, space, and heavy board games.
 Making games that connect with people in emotional and meaningful ways is my passion.

 </div>